-Knickerbocker.
-F. J. Wilstach.
-"De Wolf Hopper, in The Chariatan,' is the same Hopper who served to make theatre-goers merry hese many years.
+F. J. Wilstach De Wolf Hopper, in The Charlatan,' is the same Hopper who as served to make theatre-goers merry hese many years.
 Hopper may try at times to be serious, but his dominant love of fun and frolic soon breaks through the thin shell of mock reserve and he is his own self again, titillating and delightful.
 But in 'The Charlatan' he has not captured all the fun possibilities.
-He has iven Alfred Klein and George W. Bara an opportunity to be as diverting as ver they can, and one scene in which Barn makes love to Klein, whom he thinks princess, is especially laughable.
-Wee winsome Alice Judson, the right size d figure for a Hopper soubrette, is not nown in the background, either; she enrs into the jovialities of the comic scenes the opera with evident delight.
-The atrimonial Guards,' which she and Mr. per execute in the second act, is one the best musical numbers in the opera. scenery and costumes of 'The Charare the handsomest and most elegant have been seen in comic opera.
-The scene in the scond act is a bewildertelight of rich coloring.
-In fine, comic , in "The Charlatan,' has about hed the limit of scenic and sartorial Charlatan" at the Knickerbocker to-night.
-In the first place there will be new costumes worn in the first act.
-Mr. Hopper has decided to discard the handsome though somber black velvet cloak and wear instead a beggarly, tattered suit, and to introduce furthermore a good deal of new "business" essentially Hopperian.
-The result should be that that portion of the opera which has hitherto been somewhat serious will be metamorphosized into rippling merriment.
-De Wolf Hopper wins applause by his old methods in "The Charlatan," at the Knickerbocker Theatre-that the size with the smallness of some of the other memers of his company, by the never-failing to
+He has iven Alfred Klein and George W. Baran opportunity to be as diverting as ver they can, and one scene in which Barmakes love to Klein, whom he thinks princess, is especially laughable.
+Wee winsome Alice Judson, the right size ad figure for a Hopper soubrette, is not sown in the background, either; she enes into the jovialities of the comic scenes the opera with evident delight.
+The fatrimonial Guards,' which she and Mr. per execute in the second act, is one the best musical numbers in the opera. scenery and costumes of 'The Charare the handsomest and most elegant have been seen in comic opera.
+The scene in the scond act is a bewilderdelight of rich coloring.
+In fine, comic , in The Charlatan, has about hed the limit of scenic and sartorial YORK MORNING WORLD.